 Foods That Can Help You Increase AMH Levels

-A well-balanced diet rich in specific nutrients can play a vital role in supporting and potentially increasing AMH levels, which are crucial for ovarian health and fertility.
+A well-balanced diet rich in specific nutrients can play a vital role in supporting ovarian health and hormonal balance.
 Incorporating a variety of nutrient-dense foods can help boost overall reproductive health.
 Here are some potential foods that can help you increase AMH levels:

-• Dark chocolate: In moderation, dark chocolate can be a beneficial addition to your diet.
-It contains antioxidants that may boost overall health, although more research is needed to confirm a direct link to fertility.
+- Dark chocolate: In moderation, dark chocolate can be a beneficial addition to your diet.
+It contains antioxidants that may boost overall health.

-IVF Protocol for Getting Pregnant With Low AMH
+IVF Protocol for Pregnancy Success With Low AMH

 If you have low AMH levels and are struggling to conceive, it is important to consult a specialist at a fertility clinic.
 Seeking medical advice early can provide the best treatment options and increase the chances of a successful pregnancy.